 3.)
 Bowl a few games at Vigo Bowl or Terre Haute Bowling Center.

-10.)
+12.)
 Keep active at the Vigo County YMCA.
-Children can hang out in Child Watch, join a class, or spend some time splashing with their parents in the pool during open swim times.
+Children can hang out in Child Watch, join a class, or spend some time playing with friends at Kids’ Night Out.

 15.)
 The Vigo County Public Library remodeled its Youth Services area in 2015.
 You can read more about this fantastic space HERE.